 FOR PRICE PLEASE CONTACT – include item number below

-The elephant is highly significant in Hinduism and Buddhism, and is seen in much of their iconography.
+The elephant is highly significant in Hinduism and in Buddhism, and is depicted in much of their iconography.
 The Buddhist belief is that the Buddha Shakyamuni was born as an elephant in a previous incarnation.
 In his last incarnation as Siddhartha Gautama, he descended from the Tushita pure land and entered his mother’s womb in the form of a white elephant.
 In India the human figure with an elephant face referred to as Ganesha is the emanation of the Bodhisattva Avalokitesvara.

 Davadatta was later to become ill, and on his deathbed he repented his actions.